einomi/frontenso-11ty-starter/README.md

 # Nunjucks + SCSS + TailwindCSS(JIT) + ESNext starter based on 11ty and Gulp 💪

-This is a production-ready starter that features Nunjucks, SASS, TailwindCSS (with JIT compiler), Webpack and ESNext.
+This is a production-ready starter that features Nunjucks, SASS, TailwindCSS (with JIT compiler), Webpack, ESNext, and live reloading.

 11ty is responsible for building HTML only, the rest is built with Gulp.

 Can be used in conjunction with any data source either a headless CMS, JSON, markdown, or any other data source that has a possibility to fetch data using JavaScript.
 Please see [11ty documentation](https://www.11ty.dev/docs/data/) on data source matter.

 ## Getting started

+### Using this repository as a template

+You can use this repository as a template by simply clicking on the green "Use this template" button here on this GitHub page.
+You will then be redirected to configure a new repository for your new project.

+### Running for development

 #### 1. Install dependencies: